drdn/openRefine/200206-openrefine.md

 Sometimes there will be changes you want to make that cannot be achieved with facets and filters.
 Such changes include:

 - Splitting data that is in a single column into multiple columns
-- Standardizing the format of data in a column withouth changing the values
+- Standardizing the format of data in a column without changing the values
 - Extracting a particular data type from a longer text string

 >OpenRefine provides **Transformations**, or methods of manipulating data in columns.

-Transformations are written in **GREL** (General Refine Expression Langauge).
+Transformations are written in **GREL** (General Refine Expression Language).
 GREL expressions are similar to Excel formulae, but emphasize manipulating text.

 Full documentation for the GREL is available at [https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language]().
 This tutorial covers only a small subset of the commands available.